SETTLEMENT AGREEMENT

 The Employer will make the PAYE/NIC deductions it is required by law to make from payments under this Agreement.
 It is treating the ex-gratia compensation element (less any PENP) as falling within the £30,000 exemption in ITEPA 2003 ss.401-403.
 The Employee acknowledges that the tax treatment of each payment, in particular the PENP calculation under ITEPA 2003 ss.402A-402E, has been reviewed by the Adviser.
 The Employee shall keep the Employer indemnified on demand against any income tax, National Insurance contributions, interest and penalties (but not including any professional fees, penalties arising from the Employer's delay in settlement, or the Employer's Class 1A NIC liability on the excess over £30,000) payable to HMRC by the Employer in respect of the payments under this Agreement which should have been paid via PAYE/NIC deductions but were not.
 The Employee's aggregate liability under this indemnity is capped at the gross settlement sum actually received under clause 2.
 The Employer will notify the Employee in writing of any demand from HMRC and will give the Employee reasonable opportunity to comment before settling or contesting it.

 Each party undertakes that it will (and, in the case of the Employer, it will procure that its officers, employees and professional advisers will) keep the existence and terms of this Agreement and the circumstances surrounding the termination of the Employee's employment confidential.
 Neither party will disclose any such matter to any third party save: (a) to immediate family (under a duty of confidence); (b) to legal, tax or financial advisers; (c) as required by law, a court of competent jurisdiction, a regulatory authority or HMRC; (d) to comply with the Employee's duty to provide accurate information on any occupational-pension, insurance or mortgage application; (e) to make a protected disclosure under Part IVA of the Employment Rights Act 1996; or (f) with the other party's prior written consent.
 Nothing in this clause shall prevent the Employee from reporting a criminal offence or disclosing information to a regulator.
+Nothing in this clause prevents the Employee from making allegations or disclosures of information relating to workplace harassment, discrimination or failure to make reasonable adjustments; any provision purporting to do so is void in accordance with the Employment Rights Act 2025 (NDA restrictions, expected commencement 2027) and existing public-policy principles.

 7.